 Q.3.
 Name an invert sugar.
 Why is it called so?

 A.3.
 Sucrose is an example of invert sugar.
 It is called an invert sugar because the hydrolysis inverts the rotation of plane-polarized light.

 Q.4.
 What are the conditions when glucose is converted into gluconic and saccharic acid?

 A.4.
-When glucose is oxidised with mild oxidising agents such as Br2 and water, it is converted into gluconic acid.
-When oxidised with strong oxidising agents such as HNO3, glucose is converted into saccharic acid.
+When glucose is oxidized with mild oxidizing agents such as bromine and water, it is converted into gluconic acid.
+When oxidized with strong oxidizing agents such as HNO3, glucose is converted into saccharic acid.

 Q.5.
 Match the following:

 |Column I||Column II|